 Others who are at increased risk include:

 - children who have spina bifida or who have had multiple surgeries

-- patients who require frequent medical procedures such as catheterization
+- people who require frequent medical procedures such as catheterization

 - childcare providers